Emily Goins, LCSWA

 My passion from a young age has been to learn how to help others and empower them to help themselves.
 I strive to provide an environment of being heard in a non-judgmental, compassionate, caring manner that encourages curiosity.
 I want to help you believe in your own abilities, strengths and values.

-I provide services to teens and adults for individuals and couples and persons in relationships, including LGBTQ+ and non-traditional relationships.
+I provide services to teens and adults for individuals and couples and persons in relationships, including LGBTQIA2S+ and non-traditional relationships.

 Areas of Focus